vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

   - name: More articles around administration topics
     url: /category/administration
 ---
-The Peakboard Box is designed to be functional as soon as the customer takes it out of the box and connects it to power and a network.
-The Peakboard runtime is designed to work perfectly and securely on the Peakboard Box's hardware.
-All non-essential software components are switched off or put to hibernation.
+The Peakboard Box is designed to start working as soon as you take it out of the box and connect it to power and a network.
+The Peakboard runtime is designed to run securely on the Peakboard Box's hardware.
+All non-essential software components are switched off or put into hibernation.
 This reduces the attack surface.

-However, it's sometimes necessary for administrators to manage Peakboard boxes on an administrative level.
+However, it's sometimes necessary to manage Peakboard Boxes on an administrative level.
 This is possible.
-The Peakboard Box runs on Windows, and the credentials for the Windows system are given to the customer during the physical delivery.
+The Peakboard Box runs on Windows, and the credentials for the Windows system are given to you during the physical delivery of the Box.

-Here are some examples of things you can do with administrative privileges:
+Here are some tasks that require administrative privileges:

 - Install Windows updates
 - Install additional software to align the computer with internal security compliance guidelines